LaChanze consistently brings women of complexity and triumph into the cultural lexicon with a career that has spanned nearly forty Broadway seasons.

 Miranda Gohh is a producer and the Founder of Theatre Producers of Color (TPOC).
 She currently serves as Associate Producer at Mike Bosner Production (Cats: The Jellicle Ball, Proof, 10 Things I Hate About You).
 Miranda is the 2025 Prince/TTLP Fellow and a member of the Shubert Artistic Circle.

-Sarah G. Harris is a Broadway stage manager, educator, and mentor dedicated to creating sustainable, inclusive practices in the theater industry.
+Sarah G. Harris (she/her) is a Broadway stage manager, educator, and mentor dedicated to creating sustainable, inclusive practices in the theater industry.
 She is currently the Stage Manager of Maybe Happy Ending, the six-time Tony Award-winning musical, and has previously worked on Broadway productions including The Heart of Rock & Roll, Parade, A Christmas Carol, Come From Away, and Once On This Island.
 Sarah serves as an Adjunct Assistant Professor at Columbia University’s MFA Stage Management Program and is an Advisory Board Member for Open Stage Project.
 She is proud to support the Broadway Green Alliance’s mission of environmental stewardship and community engagement.

 Terry Kinney is a co-founder of Steppenwolf Theatre Company.
 His directing credits there include The Violet Hour, A Streetcar Named Desire, A Clockwork Orange, Of Mice and Men and One Flew Over The Cuckoo's Nest, which moved to Broadway and won a Tony Award for Best Revival of a Play.
 NYC directing credits include the world premiere of Checkers by Doug McGrath, reasons to be pretty for MCC and Broadway, After Ashley and Beautiful Child at the Vineyard Theatre, The Money Shot by Neil LaBute for MCC and others.
 Upcoming projects include Sins of the Mother by Israel Horowitz and Rear Window, adapted by Keith Reddin.
 Mr. Kinney’s film directing credits include the short film Kubuku Rides (This Is It) for Steppenwolf Films and Diminished Capacity with Matthew Broderick and Alan Alda.
 Film appearances include Save the Last Dance, Sleepers, Fly Away Home, Last of the Mohicans, The Firm, Devil in a Blue Dress and Turn The River.
 TV credits include Tim McManus in HBO’s prison drama Oz, The Black List, The Mentalist, The Unusuals, The Laramie Project, 30something, Kidnapped, George Wallace and The Good Wife with Julianna Margulies.

-Senator Krueger is a strong advocate for tenants’ rights, affordable housing, improved access to health care and prescription drug coverage, social services, more equitable funding for public education, and animal welfare.
+Senator Liz Krueger was first elected to the New York State Senate in 2002, and is the Chair of the Senate Finance Committee.
+She is a strong advocate for women’s rights, tenants’ rights, affordable housing, improved access to health care, social services, environmental sustainability, and public education.
 She has made reforming and modernizing New York State’s governmental processes, electoral system, and tax policy central goals of her legislative agenda.
+Before her election, Sen. Krueger worked for 15 years as Associate Director of the Community Food Resource Center (CFRC).
+Prior to that, she was the founding Director of the New York City Food Bank.

-Juliette Maners is an actor and stage manager based in NYC who seeks to use her art to inspire positive change.
+Juliette Maners (she/her) is an actor and stage manager based in NYC who seeks to use her art to inspire positive change.
 She recently attained her BFA in Musical Theatre with a minor in Arts and Entertainment Industries Management from Rider University, where she developed and led the Rider chapter of the Broadway Green Alliance College Green Captain program.
 Juliette thanks Molly and Austin for their unwavering support over the years, and is thrilled to continue her involvement with the BGA in her career post-grad!

 @juliettemaners // www.juliettemaners.com